-Demographics: Population Growth: The U.S. population is predicted to grow by 21 percent by the year 2020.
-More traffic crashes with expected higher injury and death rates are expected if effective traffic safety programs are not put in place.
+Demographics: Population Growth: The U.S. population is predicted to continue growing each year.
+More risky driving behaviors during the recent COVID-19 years have been experienced both nationally and in Louisiana, leading to significant increases in traffic crashes and related fatalities and serious injuries.
+These negative trends are expected to continue if effective traffic safety programs are not put in place.

-Younger Drivers: It is predicted the population of younger drivers in the 15-24 age group will increase by 19% by the year 2020.
-Currently, younger drivers are over-represented in traffic crashes.
-Unless effective strategies are implemented, this trend will become more severe.
+Younger Drivers: The US Census predicts the population of younger drivers in the 15-24 age group will continue to increase.
+Crash data demonstrates that younger drivers are overrepresented in traffic crashes.
+This trend will become more severe without the implementation of effective strategies.

-Congestion: It is estimated there will be 280 million registered vehicles in the US by 2020 operating on our transportation infrastructure.
+Congestion: Automobile manufacturers estimate there will be nearly 300 million registered vehicles in the US by 2025 operating on our transportation infrastructure.
 Congestion reduces our nation's productivity and promotes aggressive driver behavior.
 We could witness an unprecedented increase in unsafe driving behaviors, as well as become less competitive in the global economy.

-Women in the Workforce: Traditionally traffic safety programs targeted the general population with an emphasis on the high risk male driver.
+Women in the Workforce: Traditionally traffic safety programs targeted the general population with an emphasis on the high-risk male driver.
 The number of women in the workplace has nearly doubled since 1960.
 Traditionally, women have been safe drivers.
-However, as they continue to be assimilated into the workforce, their crash experience is similar to that of the overall population due to increased exposure.
-New strategies are needed to address these evolving issues.
+However, as they continue to assimilate into the workforce, their crash experience is similar to that of the overall population due to increased exposure.
+New strategies are necessary to address these evolving issues.